Guide to Woodlands, Glasgow West End

-Woodlands Road in the Evening Woodlands Road runs from the City Centre through Gibson Street where it meets University Avenue.
-The area is very popular with students and is near Glasgow's Youth Hostel at 7 Park Terrace (0141 332 3004).
+Woodlands Road runs from the City Centre through Gibson Street where it meets University Avenue.
+The area is very popular with students and is near Glasgow’s Youth Hostel at 7 Park Terrace (0141 332 3004).
 This area suffers a little from a flux among the commercial enterprises which open and close rapidly.
-I hear its got something to do with rates in the area?

-Past Grassroots if we have an urge for a coffee or Cappuccino there is a Beanscene on the same side - great for a sunny day as the windows open wide onto the street to give a continental feel to that little bit of the pavement.
-Looking across the street from Beanscene is a car showroom that always has interesting old sports cars for sale; the sort of cars you dream of one day being able to afford, like old Aston Martins and Mazerati's.
+Walking west, away from the city centre, If we have an urge for a coffee or Cappuccino there is a Beanscene – great for a sunny day as the windows open wide onto the street to give a continental feel to that little bit of the pavement.
+Looking across the street from Beanscene is a car showroom that always has interesting old sports cars for sale; the sort of cars you dream of one day being able to afford, like old Aston Martins and Mazerati’s.

 Still walking away from the city centre - between Woodlands Road and Great Western Road on the North lies the residential part of Woodlands, mainly attractive red sandstone tenemental properties.
 In Arlington Street (the Arlington pub stands at the corners) you will find the historical Arlington Baths, one of the treasures of the West End, the Arlington was created in 1870 by a group of wealthy businessmen who aimed: